MunifMujib/munifmujib.github.io/index.md

 ## Research Overview

 + I am primarily interested in data science problems relating to natural language.
-+ I prefer to work on application-oriented projects.
++ I work on application-oriented projects.
-+ I work on developing systems and experiments in a range of domains from social networks to healthcare informatics.
++ I develop systems and experiments in a range of domains from social networks to healthcare informatics.

 ## Contact